bunmidavies/year2notes/COMP24112/convolutional neural networks (CNN).md

 - $N$ = input layer size
 - $F$ = convolutional filter size
 - $S$ = stride size
+- the format is always ==width x height x depth== (so the first two equations above are width and height)

 - this formula is slightly changed when dealing with 3D neurons and convolutional filter, but one activation map is still returned
 ![](https://i.imgur.com/T0IsLgB.png)